 Young Investigator Awards

-The submission process for the Young Investigator Awards is now closed.
-The competition encourages and recognizes young scientific investigators of promise, upon whom progress in the field of cardiology is dependent.
-Submissions were accepted in the following categories:
+The ACC is now accepting submissions for the Young Investigator Awards (YIA) at ACC.23/WCC.
+The YIA competition encourages and recognizes young scientific investigators of promise, upon whom progress in the field of cardiology is dependent.
+Submit cutting-edge research in the following categories:

 YIA Category Descriptions